Updates made to this guidance

 - The context or circumstances in which previous harm occurred, and whether the context or circumstances have changed – for example: how long ago did it occur, and were there any triggers for the abuse?
 What are the parent's views about discipline?
 How do they set boundaries and manage behaviour?

-- Do they understand the developmental needs of te tamaiti or rangatahi?
+- Do they understand the developmental needs of te tamaiti?
 How do they encourage them to learn and achieve?

-- What was the age of the parent at the time the previous tamaiti or rangatahi was removed and how long ago did this occur?
+- What was the age of the parent at the time the previous tamaiti or rangatahi died and how long ago did this occur?
 Maturity can be evidenced by new strategies, improved self-awareness, development of insight and life skills etc.

 - Explore the parent's reflections about learning and change.
 If they have changed, what is different for them now and how was that achieved?
 How will they maintain the change?